What is angioplasty?

-- coronary artery disease (narrowing or blockage of the arteries that supply blood to the heart)
+- Coronary artery disease (narrowing or blockage of the arteries that supply blood to the heart)

-- peripheral vascular disease (blocked arteries supplying blood to the limbs, especially the legs)
+- Peripheral vascular disease (blocked arteries supplying blood to the limbs, especially the legs)

-- carotid artery disease (narrowing or blockage of the arteries in your neck.)
+- Carotid artery disease (narrowing or blockage of the arteries in your neck)

-- renovascular disease (narrowing or blockage of the arteries going to the kidneys).
+- Renovascular disease (narrowing or blockage of the arteries going to the kidneys)

-PCI may be done during a heart attack to reduce heart muscle damage from the heart attack.
+This procedure may be done during a heart attack to reduce heart muscle damage from the heart attack.